hhuebert/sobotify/README.md

     python sobotify\robotcontrol\robotcontrol.py --robot_name stickman --language english --message "MyTest1|Hello"

 ## License:
 Sobotify itself is licensed under MIT license.
-However, some part of the code are taken from other project which are under other licenses (e.g. Apache License).
+However, some part of the code are taken from other project which are under other licenses (e.g. Apache License Version 2.0).
 The license is then stated in the code.
-Additionally, sobotify uses several packages (see [requirements.txt](requirements.txt)), please check there license and terms of use before using sobotify.
+Additionally, sobotify uses several packages (see [requirements.txt](requirements.txt)), please check their licenses and terms of use before using sobotify.

 ## Credits:
 Part of sobotify include and are based on others code, especially from Fraporta (https://github.com/FraPorta/pepper_openpose_teleoperation) and also elggem (https://github.com/elggem/naoqi-pose-retargeting), which also uses code from Kazuhito00 (https://github.com/Kazuhito00/mediapipe-python-sample).